Errors

 }

-Test cases that deliberately make the line number ambiguous will be disqualified.
+For this reason, test cases that deliberately make the line number ambiguous will be disqualified.
 If an obvious line number is not apparent, refer to the reference solution on the 415 compiler explorer.
+For runtime errors, the line number is not required.
+Here is an example of a run-time error test case and the corresponding expected output file:

 procedure main() returns integer {